 WE HAVE NOW OPENINGS FOR POSTDOC AND PHD POSTITIONS

 We investigate the molecular mechanisms underlying genome regulation in eukaryotes, by combining their Statistical Physics description, computer simulations, and high-throughput data analysis.
 In particular, we work on chromosome 3D organization (see a recent PNAS) and single-cell data analysis (see a recent Genome Bio.).
 We have also discussed the symmetry-breaking events leading to X Chromosome Inactivation (see a NATURE PHYS.
 N&V).

-In Physics, we work on equilibrium and off-equilibrium critical phenomena, disordered and glassy systems, spin glasses, vortices in superconductors, and in particular on granular media (see a review in NATURE MAT.).
+In Physics, we have been working on equilibrium and off-equilibrium critical phenomena, disordered and glassy systems, vortices in superconductors and, in particular, on granular media (see a review in NATURE MAT.).

 Prof. Mario Nicodemi,

 Universita' di Napoli "Federico II",

 Complesso Universitario di Monte S. Angelo,